penmasters/zabbix-book/docs/ch01-zabbix-components/ha-setup.md

 Setup_

 It's important to note that Zabbix HA setup is straightforward, providing redundancy without complex features like load balancing.
+Only one node will be an active node, all other nodes will be on standby.
+All standby Zabbix servers in the HA cluster will monitor the active node through heartbeats using the shared database.
+It does not require any additional clustering software or even firewall ports for the Zabbix server itself.
+However, for the frontend, we will use Keepalived to provide a Virtual IP (VIP) for failover purposes.

 Just as in our basic configuration, we will document key details for the servers in this HA setup.
 Below is the list of servers and some place to add their